 - 5.2 The Housing Act 1996 (as amended by the Localism Act 2011) gives local authorities the flexibility to decide which 'classes' of people do not qualify for an allocation of accommodation.
 A 'class of people' is a group of people with a defining feature.
 The Council has deemed the following people ineligible: - a.
-Those who do not have a specified connection to the Borough through residence of 3 out of five years in accommodation of choice; or settled employment of at least 16 hours per week based in the Borough that has been continuous for 12 months; or, a close family member (father, mother, brother, sister or adult child) who is in settled accommodation in the Borough and there is an evidenced need to move to the Borough to provide or receive care (examples of evidence will include receipt of the higher rate care element of DLA, PIP or equivalent or receipt of Carers Allowance); - b.
+Those who do not have a specified connection to the Borough through residence of 3 out of five years in accommodation of choice; or settled employment of at least 16 hours per week based in the Borough that has been continuous for 12 months; or, a close family member (father, mother, brother, sister or adult child) who is in settled accommodation in the Borough and there is an evidenced need to move to the Borough to provide or receive care (evidence could include but not be limited to receipt of the higher rate care element of DLA, PIP or equivalent or receipt of Carers Allowance);

+b.

+- c.
 Households owed a homeless duty by another authority under the Housing Act 1996 Part VII, as amended, s.
-188, s.190, s.198 or s.193 will be regarded as non-qualifying regardless of whether they have been placed in Surrey Heath or not as the other local authority retains responsibility for their housing; - c.
-Residents of supported housing in Surrey Heath who originated in another area will not establish a local connection through that residence; - d.
-Those who are guilty of anti-social or illegal behaviour, or a member of their household is guilty of such behaviour, and that behaviour is serious enough to make them unsuitable to be a tenant at the time the application is made; - e.
-Those with sufficient financial resources to purchase or privately rent a suitable
+188, s.190, s.198 or s.193 will be regarded as non-qualifying regardless of whether they have been placed in Surrey Heath or not as the other local authority retains responsibility for their housing; - d.
+Residents of supported housing in Surrey Heath who originated in another area will not establish a local connection through that residence; - e.
+Those who are guilty of anti-social or illegal behaviour, or a member of their household is guilty of such behaviour, and that behaviour is serious enough to make them unsuitable to be a tenant at the time the application is made due to their impact on the community or risk to others;

-- property (this figure will be reviewed annually based on the local housing market and published on the Council's website); - f.
-Property owners, whether or not the property is occupied by the applicant as their main residence: - g.
-Existing social housing tenants who fail to maintain the responsibilities of the tenancy agreement through persistent rent arrears, failure to maintain the property or anti-social behaviour; - h.
-Those who have housing related debts or Council Tax debt with a local authority, or outstanding rent arrears with a social or private landlord and who are not maintaining an arrangement to address that debt; - i.
+- f.
+Those with sufficient financial resources to purchase or privately rent a suitable property (this figure will be reviewed annually based on the local housing market and published on the Council's website); - g.
+Property owners, whether or not the property is occupied by the applicant as their main residence in the Uk or abroad: - h.
+Existing social housing tenants who fail to maintain the responsibilities of the tenancy agreement through persistent rent arrears, failure to maintain the property or anti-social behaviour; - Those who have housing related debts or Council Tax debt with a local authority, or outstanding rent arrears with a social or private landlord and who are not maintaining an arrangement to address that debt; - j.
 Those who have deliberately worsened their circumstances to secure social housing or with an expectation that social housing will provide them with a home when they have not sought to provide for themselves, this includes deprivation of capital that was available at the time their housing need arose.
-A period of suitable, settled accommodation is needed before re-application will be considered; and, - j.
+A period of suitable, settled accommodation is needed before re-application will be considered; and, - k.
 Applicants who on assessment are found not to meet any of the criteria in the Banding Scheme (see Paragraph 7 below).